> Folk Music > Songs > Sweet Blooming Lavender

 The sound of street sellers singing their cries to advertise their wares and services was once a familiar part of city life.
 Many of these street cries formed the basis for musical compositions from the 17th century and earlier.
 Sweet Blooming Lavender was recorded in Battersea in 1958, from travellers Janet and Florrie Penfold, a mother and daughter who were possibly the last to use the lavender cry in London.
 The three cries comprising the round New Oysters (from Thomas Ravenscroft’s song collection Pammelia, 1609), and The Rat Catcher’s Song (from Hogarth’s Catalogue), give a wonderful insight into street life in the 17th and 18th centuries.

 Lisa Knapp sang the Lavender Song in 2007 on her CD Wild and Undaunted and in 2017 on Stick in the Wheel’s anthology of English folk field recordings, From Here.
-She commented in the latter album’s notes:
+She noted on the latter album:

 This one’s from Mitcham—it’s from Peter Kennedy’s Collection of Folk Songs of Britain and Ireland, a brilliant, beautiful, tea-stained book.
 Having got into singing Irish folk songs, I absolutely love that real decorative sean-nós style.
 There wasn’t a lot of English songs about, so I didn’t really know much about it, until I heard Shirley Collins and Martin Carthy.
 That really rung a bell.
 So then finding a song that actually mentions a place that I know well was like real revelation.
 I discovered the archive recordings of it later.
 The whole idea, that folk songs are where you’re from—the Lavender Song was collected from a lady in Clapham, again a place I know well.
 When it goes “come all you young ladies” it’s like “I’m sitting on a stool all day and I’m really fucking bored, I’ll just get into this and make up a little ditty”.
 It really kinda goes somewhere.
 Then “It was early this morning… it gets a bit romantic and poetic, and I just think, someone is standing there all day shouting out, trying to sell their lavender, they’re just getting bored, and they’re making up a song.
 And it’s kind of evolved, and they’re obviously kept it, and sang it away from the selling, a cry that’s become a song.